TaylorBrennan/TaylorBrennan/README.md

 # 💫 About Me:
   🔐 Deeply engrossed in the world of Privacy and Cybersecurity.
 I'm passionate about developing robust systems to protect and secure sensitive information.</br>
-  👨‍💻 Currently innovating in AI-Driven Wellness Technology, blending advanced tech with health and wellbeing.</br>
+  👨‍💻 Currently innovating in AI-Driven Wellness Technology, chasing immortality via code.</br>
   🛡️ As a Cyber Security Engineer, I specialize in Product/Application Security, ensuring the integrity and confidentiality of Information Systems.</br>
-  🌐 2024 Goals: To create a selection of robust open-source security tools to empower individuals to take control of their digital security.</br>
   🕵️‍♂️ Fun Fact: My programming journey began at age 14 – creating RuneScape bots.
 It's where I first discovered my knack for breaking and building digital worlds!</br>

 # 💻 Main Tech Stack: